Study Aqua Fitness Online

 Gain an understanding of a wide range of different aerobic and anaerobic movements that can be used in aquafitness programs.

 Develop an understanding of the principles underlying the design of an appropriate aquafitness program.

 Develop an understanding of the aquafitness training requirements of special needs groups.

-Learn and develope knowledge of the importance of the design and skills on how to deliver of appropriate aqua based programs to improve/maintain aerobic fitness.
+Learn and develop knowledge of the importance of the design and skills on how to deliver of appropriate aqua based programs to improve/maintain aerobic fitness.